 - We will accept any books about women or written by women.
 Our focus is on female written autobiographies, research papers, letters, cookbooks, and diaries from women around the world from any time period.

-- Book donations can also be mailed to our temporary offices: Gal’s Guide, 1393 Wayne Street, Noblesville, IN 46060.
+- Book donations can be mailed to our temporary facility: Gal’s Guide, 1393 Wayne Street, Noblesville, IN 46060.

 - Full Amazon Smile Charity Wish List